 The extras though are impressive.

-Over and above all the learning aids you already receive, you will get a copy of a group fitness instructor workbook to further supplement your studies.
+Over and above all the learning aids you already receive, you will get a copy of a group fitness instructor training workbook to supplement your studies further.

 You will also receive the opportunity to attend a workshop regarding group fitness instruction and the NASM will guarantee you a job once you have finished your course.
 Terms and conditions do apply for this, so be sure to check them out on the NASM website.